 WHAT WAS YOUR REACTION TO FINDING OUT YOUR PROJECT HAD BEEN SELECTED?

-‘We are very honored to be selected a winner for the WDCD Energy Challenge!
+‘We are very honoured to be selected a winner for the WDCD Energy Challenge!
 WDCD is probably the best platform for us to share our concept and show what design can really do!’

 The team of Iconic Energy Storage